 Even today, the headdress still retains much of its original colour, and you can imagine the stunning physical impression it would have made when worn, even without the spiritual implications.

-As you might suspect, much happened between some Aztec artisans putting together the headdress in the early 16th century and it appearing in an ethnographic museum in 21st century Vienna.
+As you might suspect, much presumably happened between some Aztec artisans putting together the headdress in early 16th-century Mexico and it appearing in an ethnographic museum in 21st century Vienna.

 The Penacho somehow came into the possession of Archduke Ferdinand II of Tirol (1529-1595), a Habsburg scion who ruled, for example, territories in what is now the west of Austria.

-Much of Ferdinand’s stockpile of art and artefacts found its way to Habsburg Vienna in time.
-His remarkable collection of miniature portraits, for example, covers the walls of the permanent coin exhibition at the Kunsthistorisches Museum (KHM).
+Ferdinand was a major collector and much of his diverse stockpile of art and artefacts found its way to Vienna in time.
+His remarkable set of miniature portraits, for example, covers the walls of the permanent coin exhibition at the Kunsthistorisches Museum (KHM).

 Ferdinand’s acquisitional efforts also form a core part of the astonishing Kunstkammer chamber of wonders (also at the KHM).
 The feather headdress eventually ended up in Vienna’s ethnographic museum (now the Weltmuseum) in the early 20th century.

 Not that people immediately grasped the true nature of the feathered item in the Archduke’s collection.
-An inventory taken in 1596 marked it down as a Moorish hat, a description that morphed into, for example, an Indian hat and an Indian apron in later documentation efforts.
+An inventory taken in 1596, for example, marked it down as a Moorish hat.
+This description morphed into, for example, an Indian hat and an Indian apron in later documentation efforts.

 Given that status, you might wonder why Mexico doesn’t want the Penacho back.